muxit-studio/classname-variants/README.md

 ```

 > **Note**
-> You can also style other custom React components as long as they accept a
+> You can also style other custom SolidJS components as long as they accept a
 > `class` prop.

 ## Styled components without variants